EU ministers fail to break digital tax deadlock

 But this was opposed by Ireland and some Nordic countries, leading French and German finance ministers to focus solely on online advertising revenues instead.

-While this met with misgivings and outright opposition from at least four other ministers at a meeting in Brussels, they agreed to keep talking, Austrian Finance Minister Hartwig Loeger, whose country holds the rotating EU presidency, said.
+While this met with misgivings and outright opposition from at least four other ministers at a meeting in Brussels, they agreed to keep talking, said Austrian Finance Minister Hartwig Loeger, whose country holds the rotating EU presidency.

-A broader turnover tax on firms with significant digital revenues in Europe would have hit companies such as Apple and Amazon harder, but the Franco-German proposal would not cover data sales and online marketplaces.
+A broader turnover tax on firms with significant digital revenues in Europe would have hit companies such as Apple (AAPL.O) and Amazon (AMZN.O) harder, but the Franco-German proposal would not cover data sales and online marketplaces.

 “I continue to have strong principled concerns about this policy direction,” Irish Finance Minister Paschal Donohoe told his EU counterparts in a debate on the tax.